Epiglottitis Case Study Diagnosis and Treatment

-Epiglottitis is a potentially life-threatening condition that results when the epiglottis, a small flap of tissue that covers the opening to the trachea, becomes inflamed.
+Epiglottitis is a serious and potentially life-threatening condition caused by inflammation of the epiglottis, a small flap of tissue that covers the trachea’s opening during swallowing.
+When inflamed, the epiglottis can obstruct the airway, making it difficult to breathe.

-The condition is most common in children between the ages of 2 and 6.
+While epiglottitis can occur in individuals of any age, it is most common in children between the ages of 2 and 6, requiring urgent medical attention.

-This case study will review the diagnosis and treatment of a child who presented with signs and symptoms of epiglottitis.
+This case study explores the diagnosis and treatment of a young child who presented with the classic signs and symptoms of epiglottitis, providing insight into the prompt interventions required for managing this critical condition.

 Epiglottitis Clinical Scenario

-While working in the pediatric unit of a hospital, you are called to assess a 4-year-old girl who is 41 inches tall and weighs 16 kg.
-The parents stated that the child woke up with a cold and they heard a low-pitched noise coming from her throat.
-They brought her to the ER after noticing she was struggling to breathe.
-The patient has no notable medical history and is not on any medications at home.
-She is extremely anxious and will scream when touched by healthcare providers.
+You are called to the pediatric unit to assess a 4-year-old girl who is 41 inches tall and weighs 16 kg.
+Her parents report that she woke up with cold-like symptoms, and they noticed a low-pitched noise coming from her throat.
+Concerned by her difficulty breathing, they brought her to the ER.
+The patient has no significant medical history and is not on any medications.
+She is extremely anxious and becomes distressed, screaming when touched by healthcare providers.

 HEENT

-• A low-pitch noise is heard coming from her upper airway.
-It can be heard both with and without using a stethoscope.
+• Low-pitched noise is audible from her upper airway, both with and without a stethoscope, indicating stridor

 Chest Assessment

-• Auscultation reveals clear and diminished breath sounds throughout all lung fields.
+• Auscultation reveals clear but diminished breath sounds throughout all lung fields

 Extremities

-• There are no signs of digital clubbing or cyanosis in the fingertips.
+• No signs of digital clubbing or cyanosis in the fingertips

 Vital Signs

-• PCR test: Positive results for Haemophilus influenza type B
+• PCR test: Positive for Haemophilus influenzae type B, the most common bacterial cause of epiglottitis

-Based on the information given, the patient likely has epiglottitis.
-The key findings that point to this diagnosis are:
+Based on the clinical presentation, the patient is highly likely to have epiglottitis.
+Several key findings support this diagnosis:

 • Substernal and intercostal retractions

-What Causes a Low-Pitched Noise in the Upper Airway With Clear and Diminished Lung Sounds During Auscultation?
+What Causes a Low-Pitched Noise in the Upper Airway with Clear but Diminished Lung Sounds?

-A low-pitched sound heard in the throat is known as inspiratory stridor, which is a sign of an upper airway obstruction.
-This finding is typically heard with or without a stethoscope.
+The low-pitched noise heard in the upper airway is known as inspiratory stridor, which is a hallmark of upper airway obstruction.
+This sound is typically audible both with and without a stethoscope.

-When an upper airway obstruction is present, it’s important to listen to both the throat and thoracic region.
-This helps determine if the noise originated in the lungs or upper airway.
-In this case, the sound was clearly not coming from the lungs.
+When an upper airway obstruction is present, it’s important to auscultate both the throat and thoracic region to differentiate between sounds originating in the lungs versus the upper airway.
+In this case, the stridor clearly originates from the upper airway, not the lungs.

-Only listening to a patient’s lungs and failing to differentiate between upper and lower airway sounds can lead to a misdiagnosis and inappropriate forms of treatment.
+Failing to distinguish between upper and lower airway sounds could lead to a misdiagnosis and inappropriate treatment.

 How to Differentiate Between Croup and Epiglottitis?

-• Croup: The swelling occurs in the subglottic area, which is below the vocal cords.
+• Croup: Swelling occurs in the subglottic area, below the vocal cords.

-• Epiglottitis: The swelling occurs in the supraglottic area, which is above the vocal cords.
+• Epiglottitis: Swelling occurs in the supraglottic area, above the vocal cords.

-• Onset: Epiglottitis has a sudden onset, and the symptoms can appear and worsen within two to four hours.
-Croup has a slower onset that appears over the course of two to three days.
+• Onset: Epiglottitis has a sudden onset, with symptoms worsening rapidly, often within 2 to 4 hours.
+Croup has a gradual onset, typically developing over 2 to 3 days.

 What Diagnostic Test Can Confirm the Diagnosis of Croup and Epiglottitis?